Convexity of distinct sum sets: Proof of the theorem

-Note that if a polygon has at least $p$ lattice points that aren't vertices then it is $p$-good, because the sum of $p$ lattice points that aren't vertices is in the intersection $\bigcap_{v\textup{ vertex}}\bigwedge^pP_v$.
+Note that if a polygon has at least $p$ lattice points that aren't vertices then it is $p$-good, because the sum of $p$ lattice points that aren't vertices is in the intersection $\bigcap_{v\textup{ vertex}}\mathcal{D}_pP_v$.
 So if $P$ has at most $N/2$ vertices then it is good.
 We now prove the lemma for polygons with five, six or eight lattice points, by checking it explicitly for those with more than $N/2$ vertices.
 We begin with the case $N=5$, at least 3 vertices.

 Note that all of these are $1$-good, as they all have at least one lattice point that isn't a vertex.
 For the first one $(1,0)+(2,0)$ is in the intersection.
 For the second one $(1,0)+(1,1)$ is in the intersection.
 For the third one $(1,0)+(1,2)=(0,1)+(2,1)$ is in the intersection, for the fourth one $(1,0)+(0,2)=(0,1)+(1,1)$ is in the intersection, and for the fifth one $(0,1)+(1,0)=(0,0)+(1,1)$ is in the intersection.
-In each case we found an element of $\bigwedge^2P$ which for any vertex $v$ can always be written as a sum of two lattice points in $P\backslash\{v\}$.
+In each case we found an element of $\mathcal{D}_2P$ which for any vertex $v$ can always be written as a sum of two distinct lattice points in $P\backslash\{v\}$.
 So they are all 2-good, and hence good.
 We now continue with the case $N=6$ where there are at least 4 vertices.
+The following is a list of all convex lattice polygons with 6 lattice points and at least 4 vertices, up to unimodular equivalence.
+We label the lattice points with letters from the alphabet.

 All of these polygons are 1-good and 2-good as removing any vertex yields a polygon with five vertices and we already checked that they are 1-good and 2-good.
 We now show they are all 3-good and hence good.
 On the top row from left to right we have $d+e+f=d+b+a$, $e+d+c=b+d+a$, $b+c+e=a+c+f$ and $a+d+e=b+c+e$.
 On the bottom row from left to right we have $e+c+d=e+f+b$, $a+c+e=b+c+d$, $a+b+f=d+b+c$ and $a+c+d=e+c+b$.
 In each case there is no vertex that appears on both sides of the equation, so they are all 3-good, and hence good.
-Finally we move on to the case $N=8$ where there are at least five vertices.
+Finally we move on to the case $N=8$.
+Here is a comprehensive list of all convex lattice polygons with 8 lattice points and at least 5 vertices, up to unimodular equivalence.

 All of these polygons are 1-good, 2-good and 3-good, as removing two vertices gives a polygon with six vertices, for which we already proved this.
 We have to prove that they are 4-good.
 The polygons on the first two rows all contain something equivalent to the polygon